 Little Giraffe | © Deborah Mason & Knitting Naturally

 Hand Knitted Toys can be very simple or extremely complex depending on what you want to make.
 There are any number of different toys or toy accessories that you can make for your baby.
 All three of the toys in the images about were made using the same basic pattern and adjusting the head, ears, hands, feet and tails to create different characters.
 I really had fun with these little guys...

 You can make anything from a simple ball with a bell insert so that it make a noise when your baby plays with it, to a jointed teddy bear complete with a full outfit!

 If you are looking for baby knitting patterns, check out my page on baby knitting patterns.
-Some of the patterns are free, but most of the really nice ones you will have to buy!
+Some of the patterns are free, but many of the really nice ones you will have to buy!

 I would recommend that you select a small number of good pattern books that offer a variety of basic shapes and styles of baby knitting - you can always customise your own patterns as you gain more experience as a knitter.